New Statistics Canada Report on Immigration to Canada

-A new Statistics Canada report has found that Canada’s population increased in the third quarter of 2010 because of the highest rates of immigration to Canada in 40 years.
+A new Canada Immigration Statistics report has found that Canada’s population increased in the third quarter of 2010 because of the highest rates of immigration to Canada in 40 years.

 From July to October, Canada’s population increased 129,300 to 34,238,000.
 According to Statistics Canada, about 65 per cent or almost two-thirds of that population growth came from immigration to Canada.
 During the third quarter, approximately 84,200 new immigrants came to Canada.